County looks to weather impact from COVID-19 case surge

 Wilson County’s government is bracing for continued impact as COVID-19 cases rise and held a discussion at Monday’s county commission meeting about next steps.

-“COVID numbers have really been out of the roof lately,” Wilson County Mayor Randall Hutto said, referring to the number of new cases per day.
+“COVID numbers have really been out of the roof lately,” Wilson County Mayor Randall Hutto said last week, referring to the number of new cases per day.
 “I used to worry about 60s, 70s and 80s, today my largest number was 176.”

 The county’s effort to bring those numbers down is centered around the mask mandate Hutto implemented on Oct.
 24. He said roughly 17% of residents being tested for the virus are positive, and the goal is to see that reduced to 5%.